shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 But it didn’t help her today.

-Finally, the day came and Mother asked them what the results were for the census.
+Finally, the day came, and Mother asked them what the results were for the census.
 They all sat down in their barracks and Mother shut the door behind them.

 “Lemilay?”